 History of Raspberry Pi

-Different generations of raspberry have been developed but the first generation was released in February 2012 with the basic model A and with the name of Raspberry Pi 1.
-After this several A+ and B+ models was released and a cut down computer model was released in April 2014.
-Raspberry Pi Zero with general purpose limited input and output abilities have released in November 1015 and price was US$35.
-The Raspberry Pi 2 and Raspberry Pi 3 were released in February 2016 and their prices are in between US$20 and US$3.
-All the raspberry models have Broadcom system of chip (SOC) includeswith an ARM and compatible with central processing unit (CPU) and graphic processing unit(GPU).
+Till now, different generations of the Raspberry Pi have been developed.
+But the release of the first generation was back in February 2012, with the basic model A and the name Raspberry Pi 1.
+After this, several A+ and B+ models have been released, and a cut-down computer model was released in April 2014.
+The Raspberry Pi Zero with general-purpose limited input and output abilities was released in November 2015, and its price was US$35.
+The launch of the Raspberry Pi 2 and Raspberry Pi 3 was back in February 2016, and their prices are between US$20 and US$30.
+All the raspberry models have a Broadcom System of Chip (SOC), which includes an ARM.
+It is compatible with the central processing unit (CPU) and graphic processing unit(GPU).

 Features of Raspberry Pi

-SOC (System on Chip):
+SOC (System on Chip)

-It consists of Broadcom BCM 2837 system on chip with high performance ARM Cortex-A53 processing cores run at 1.2GHz with 32KB level 1 and 512KB level 2 memory.
-It also consists of IV graphic processor which is linked with 1GB memory to read the board.
+This Raspberry Pi also has a Broadcom BCM 2837 system on-chip with high-performance ARM Cortex-A53 processing cores.
+These run at 1.2 GHz with 32 KB of level 1 and 512 KB of level 2 memory.
+It also consists of an IV graphic processor, which has 1 GB of memory to read the board.

-Applications of Raspberry Pi:
+Applications of Raspberry Pi

 Introduction of Arduino